raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Method

 Before getting started, familiarise yourself with what's in the box and unpack everything.
-Make a note of whether your box includes the camera module, a Coral TPU accelerator, or a PIR sensor using the checkboxes below.
+Make a note of whether your box includes the camera module, a Coral TPU machine learning accelerator (Coral ML accelerator), or a PIR sensor using the checkboxes below.
 This will show or hide the relevant assembly instructions accordingly.

 <div id="checkbox_div">
 - My box contains a camera <input type="checkbox" id="hasCamera">